andaziemele/eportfolio/index.md

 # About This Page

-This is the central location of all the artefacts produced during the course, including feedback from my peers and tutors.
+This is the central location of all the artefacts produced during the course, including feedback from peers and tutors.
 You will find:
 1. A summary and learning outcomes of the modules
 2. List of units per module